 - What is the most important information I should know about oxytocin (Pitocin)?

-- What should I discuss with my healthcare provider before using oxytocin (Pitocin)?
+- What should I discuss with my healthcare provider before receiving oxytocin (Pitocin)?

 - What happens if I miss a dose (Pitocin)?